-2.3.5 Pension extra payment (Quattordicesima - poaxp_s)
+2.3.6 Pension extra payment (Quattordicesima - poaxp\s)

-The fourteenth yearly pension payment (Qquattordicesima) paid to low-income pensioners aged 64 and above is increased by 30 percent.
+Since 2017, the fourteenth yearly pension payment (Qquattordicesima) paid to low-income pensioners aged 64 and above is increased by 30 percent.
 Also, the maximum income amount for eligibility is increased to 2 times the minimum pension (from 1.5 times).
-The changes are simulated in the variable poaxp_s treated as poa in the system
+The changes are simulated (when using data with an income reference period before 2017) in the variable $poaxp\s$ treated as poa in the system

-2.3.6 New born bonus (Bonus bebè - bfaba s)
+2.3.7 New born bonus (Bonus bebè / Assegno di natalità - bfaba\s)